kjansson/firehose-otel-prom-converter/README.md

 ## Configuration

-The lambda takes three environment variables as configuration;
+The lambda takes the following environment variables as configuration;

-- AWS_AMP_ROLE_ARN: the ARN of the role to assume for AMP write access
 - PROMETHEUS_REMOTE_WRITE_URL: The URL to the remote write endpoint of your AMP workspace
 - DIMENSION_FILTER - (optional) A regular expression of Cloudwatch dimensions to include metrics for, more information in the dimensions section below